oxygenium-network/oxygenium-web3/.autodoc/docs/markdown/packages/web3-react/src/components/ConnectModal/ConnectWithWalletConnect.md

 [View code on GitHub](https://github.com/oxygenium/oxygenium-web3/packages/web3-react/src/components/ConnectModal/ConnectWithWalletConnect.tsx)

 This code defines a React functional component called `ConnectWithWalletConnect` that is used to connect to a wallet using the WalletConnect protocol.
-The component is part of the Alephium project and is located in the `oxygenium-web3` directory.
+The component is part of the Oxygenium project and is located in the `oxygenium-web3` directory.

-The component imports several modules, including `React`, `useEffect`, `useState`, and custom hooks and contexts from the Alephium project.
+The component imports several modules, including `React`, `useEffect`, `useState`, and custom hooks and contexts from the Oxygenium project.
 It also defines a boolean variable `_init` that is used to keep track of whether the component has been initialized.

 The `ConnectWithWalletConnect` component renders a `PageContent` component that contains a `Container` component.
 The `Container` component displays a message indicating that the component is connecting to a wallet using the WalletConnect protocol.
 If an error occurs during the connection process, the error message is displayed instead.